 Rape occurs if one person has non-consensual sexual intercourse with another person.
 Sometimes, individuals use force, threats, or blackmail to force someone into non-consensual sexual intercourse.
 Other types of rape occur if someone is legally unable to give consent to a sex act.

 Statutory rape is an example of a rape that occurs because one party cannot consent to sexual intercourse.
 This charge is prosecuted under California Penal Code Section 261.5: Statutory Rape.
-Let the Simmrin Law Group go over the legal information surrounding a statutory rape charge right now.
+Contact the Simmrin Law Group to discuss the specifics of a statutory rape charge and learn about all your legal options.

 California’s Definition of Statutory Rape